Prey (2006 video game): Cherokee culture

 Domasi (Tommy) Tawodi's background was chosen due to the amount of mythology in Cherokee oral tradition, which 3D Realms had planned to use for a number of games.
 When it was first revealed that the game's protagonist would be a Native American, the response was mixed due to concerns that he would be a stereotyped caricature, and that players would have difficulty identifying with a Native American character.
 Tommy is voiced by Michael Greyeyes, and Jen is voiced by Crystle Lightning, who are both Plains Cree.
 Greyeyes approved of the way that Tommy was depicted in the game, contrasting Prey to a film production:

 I was impressed with the way [3D Realms] conceived of and wrote Tommy ...
 Hollywood typically relegates our different indigenous cultures either into a single pan-Indian construct of some type — radical AIM protester type; slick, corporate, anglicized casino businessman type; etcetera — or, most commonly, as a historical figure, typically from a Plains culture.
 In fact, the overwhelming majority of roles written for native actors are in the Western genre.
 There are few opportunities for us to appear outside that paradigm, and when we do it is often equally narrow in focus ...
 The writers [at 3D Realms] were always open to my comments — which I freely offered — and took my notes seriously, in nearly all instances changing dialogue or thematic content.

 Release

-The game went gold on June 28, 2006, and was released in North America on July 11, 2006, and on July 14, 2006, in Europe and Australia.
+The game was released to manufacturing on June 28, 2006, and was released in North America on July 11, 2006, and on July 14, 2006, in Europe and Australia.
 Prey was the only major title to utilize the new Triton distribution system, which went out of business months after the game's launch.
 Following the demise of Triton, Prey moved to distribution via Steam.

 Prey shipped in a Limited Collector's Edition for both PC and Xbox 360.
 It came with an embossed collector's tin, an upgrade to one DVD-ROM (as opposed to three CD-ROMs), two pewter figurines (Hunter and Tommy), "The Art of Prey" booklet, and a free soundtrack download from DirectSong.
 A third (Mutate) pewter figurine was available separately for purchase to complete the collection of three pewter figurines.